Conformally covariant boundary correlation functions with a quantum group: Introduction

-}where the constant $B=B_{d}^{d_{j},d_{j+1}}$ and the exponent $\Delta=\Delta_{d}^{d_{j},d_{j+1}}$ are explicit.
-The analogous statement holds for $\sF^{(x_{0})}[v]$. \end{description} \end{thm*} We make a few observations about the interpretation of the above result, and comparisons to related research. \begin{itemize} \item The functions \emph{$\sF^{(x_{0})}[v]$} are given by integrals over auxiliary screening variables (see Sections \ref{sub: basis functions as FW integrals} and \ref{sub: definition of the correspondence}), and slightly informally, the quantum group can be thought of as acting on the integration surfaces: the generator $F$ increases the dimension of the integration surface (i.e., the number of screening variables), and the generator $E$ decreases it. \item A precise version of the quantum group action on integration surfaces has been given by Felder and Wieczerkowski, who define an action of $\Uqsltwo$ on a suitable homology theory \cite{FW-topological_representation_of_Uqsl2}.
+Before example applications, we make a few further observations about the interpretation of the constructed correspondence, and comparisons to related research. \begin{itemize} \item The functions $\sF^{(x_{0})}[v]$ are given by integrals over auxiliary screening variables, and slightly informally, the quantum group can be thought of as acting on the integration surfaces: the generator $F$ increases the dimension of the integration surface (i.e., the number of screening variables), and the generator $E$ decreases it. \item A precise version of the quantum group action on integration surfaces has been given by Felder and Wieczerkowski, who define an action of $\Uqsltwo$ on a suitable homology theory \cite{FW-topological_representation_of_Uqsl2}.
 Our representation of the quantum group could be obtained from this homology via a degenerate evaluation.
-The evaluation in particular renders the infinite dimensional Verma modules in the work of Felder and Wieczerkowski into just the finite dimensional irreducible representations $\Wd_{d}$. \item The special properties of the highest weight vectors can be seen to arise from the closedness of the associated integration surface --- a version of Stokes formula can be used in these cases without boundary terms (Lemma \ref{lem: general integration by parts} and Corollary \ref{cor: integration by parts for hwv}). \item The most common way to obtain Möbius covariance in the Coulomb gas formalism of conformal field theory is to ensure a charge neutrality, which takes into account a background charge.
+The evaluation in particular renders the infinite dimensional Verma modules in the work of Felder and Wieczerkowski into just the finite dimensional irreducible representations~$\Wd_{d}$. \item The special properties of the highest weight vectors can be seen to arise from the closedness of the associated integration surface --- a version of Stokes' formula can be used in these cases without boundary terms (Lemma~\ref{lem: general integration by parts} and Corollary~\ref{cor: integration by parts for hwv}). \item The most common way to obtain M\"obius covariance in the Coulomb gas formalism of conformal field theory is to ensure a charge neutrality, which takes into account a background charge.
 The integrals associated to vectors in the trivial subrepresentation do not satisfy this simplest charge neutrality, but rather fall short of it precisely by the amount of the background charge.
-Our full Möbius covariance statement for these vectors requires a little more work (Proposition \ref{prop: full Mobius covariance}). \item In the presentation of this article, we have opted for straightforwardness and self-containedness.
-We have therefore tried to avoid invoking results from the literature, where they would require significant additional theory --- in particular regarding general quantum groups, the homology theory of \cite{FW-topological_representation_of_Uqsl2}, and the structure of charged Fock spaces and properties of vertex operators \cite{FF-representations,Felder-BRST_approach,IK-representation_theory_of_the_Virasoro_algebra}. \end{itemize}
+Our full M\"obius covariance statement for these vectors requires a little more work (Proposition~\ref{prop: full Mobius covariance}). \item In the presentation of this article, we have opted for straightforwardness and self-containedness.
+We have therefore tried to avoid invoking results from the literature, where they would require significant additional theory --- in particular regarding general quantum groups, the homology theory of \cite{FW-topological_representation_of_Uqsl2}, and the structure of charged Fock spaces and properties of vertex operators \cite{Felder-BRST_approach,FF-representations,IK-representation_theory_of_the_Virasoro_algebra}. \end{itemize}